-Firmware update blunder bricks hundreds of homes' 'smart' locks
+Firmware update blunder bricks hundreds of home 'smart' locks

 It'd be a real shame of AirBnB'ers weren't able to illegally stay in my building this week.— Chester Wisniewski (@chetwisniewski) August 11, 2017

 In a statement to El Reg on Friday, Lockstate said firmware for its more advanced 7i model had mistakenly been sent to some 6000i customers.
-All the affected customers, understood to be around about 500 folks, have been contacted, we're told. ®
+All the affected owners, understood to be at least 500 folks, have been contacted, we're told. ®